redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 > **What's the difference between `getByText()` and `queryByText()`?**
 >
-> `getByText()` will throw an error if the text isn't found in the document, whereas `queryByText()` will  return `null`.
+> `getByText()` will throw an error if the text isn't found in the document, whereas `queryByText()` will  return `null` and let you continue with your testing (and is one way to test that some text is *not* present on the page).
 You can read more about these in the [DOM Testing Library Queries](https://testing-library.com/docs/dom-testing-library/api-queries) docs.

 To double check that we're testing what we think we're testing, open up `BlogPostCell.js` and remove the `summary={true}` prop (or set it to `false`)—the test will fail: now the full body of the post *is* on the page and `expect(screen.queryByText(post.body)).not.toBeInTheDocument()` *is* in the document.
 Make sure to put the `summary={true}` back before we continue!